-This four-part series will discuss:
+This four-part series discusses:

 - This is the best time to try out virtual field trips.
-Where I teach we have a limit on how much each family can spend per year on field trips.
+Where I teach, we have a limit on how much each family can spend per year on field trips.
 This budget is usually spent early on.
 The end of the year would be a great time to try going on a virtual field trip as a class using a data projector or as individual students using a virtual reality headset like Google Cardboard or something similar.
 Kristy from 2 Peas and a Dog

 - I have an assignment where each student writes an anonymous memory or compliment for every other class member.
-We decorate brown paper lunch bags and then the students deliver their positive thoughts to each other like Valentines.
+We decorate brown paper lunch bags, and then the students deliver their positive thoughts to each other like Valentines.
 Seeing the students read all the messages is one of the highlights of my year!
 Meghan from Fun Fresh Ideas

 - In my Geography classes, we wrapped up the year with a travel project.
 Students made real calls and sent real emails to request travel brochures from their list of “most want to visit” locations.
 In the end, they put together incredible travel folders that some of them handed off to their parents at the end of the year in hopes of making it a reality!
 Michele from A Lesson Plan For Teachers

-- My favourite assignment at the end of the year is the “survivor’s guide.”
+- My favourite assignment at the end of the year is the “Survivor’s Guide.”
 Students work in groups to create a guide for next year’s students on “surviving” my class.
 The guides are a huge hit with students.
 They love being the experts.
 I love that I learn what they enjoyed in my class, the tips that maybe I should be giving at the end of the year, and that the guides are often funny.
-For example, one year a group advised future students that “dark chocolate goes a long way!”
-The students also offer serious advice like “don’t wait until it’s too late.
+For example, one year, a group advised future students that “dark chocolate goes a long way!”
+The students also offer serious advice like “Don’t wait until it’s too late.
 Ask for help.”
 These morsels of wisdom are great to pass on to my new students each year.
 I can’t wait to see the advice in this year’s guides.
 Education With Doc Running from Education with Doc Running

 - I can’t wait to use my commencement speech unit with my seniors again this year!
 They will watch and analyze videos of commencement speeches, including speeches from Adm.
 William McRaven, David McCullough Jr., J. K. Rowling, Michele Obama, and Steve Jobs.
-Then they’ll use these as inspiration for writing their own “commencement” speeches to be given in our class.
+Then, they’ll use these as inspiration for writing their own “commencement” speeches to be given in our class.
 Kim from OC Beach Teacher

 - I like teaching about slope.
 Randi from 4 The Love of Math